 You never want to add cold meat to a hot pan.

 A drizzle of olive oil in the pan will allow the pork chops to brown evenly.

-After removing the pork chops from the oven, transfer them to a plate and allow the meat to rest for 5 to 6 minutes.
+After removing the moist pork chops from the oven, transfer to a plate and allow the meat to rest for 5 to 6 minutes.